The Causal Second Law: The Dynamical Systems Approach

 This inference can also be reversed.
-Suppose measure preservation, and suppose that, for all non-trivial robust timelike regularities expressible by the special science, the causal entropy cannot decrease in time.
-It then follows that, for all non-trivial timelike regularities expressible by the special science, the cause must precede the effect.
+Suppose measure preservation, and suppose that, for all nontrivial robust timelike regularities expressible by the special science, the causal entropy cannot decrease in time.
+It then follows that, for all nontrivial timelike regularities expressible by the special science, the cause must precede the effect.

-In this sense, under the assumption of measure preservation and non-triviality, if causes precede their effects in time, then the causal entropy cannot decrease in time; conversely, if the causal entropy cannot decrease in time, then causes precede their effects in time.
+In this sense, under the assumption of measure preservation and nontriviality, if causes precede their effects in time, then the causal entropy cannot decrease in time; conversely, if the causal entropy cannot decrease in time, then causes precede their effects in time.

 Thus, the causal second law for robust timelike regularities does not, by itself, guarantee that causal entropy can never decrease in time.
 Any claim that entropy cannot decrease in time requires the additional, substantive postulate that causes always precede their effects.